TacoGuy21/Tacogamerman/README.md

 Do NOT support the original repo!

-Cosmos backstabbed me after all my workon Cosmic, and thats just a shitty thing to do.
+Cosmos backstabbed me after all my work on Cosmic, and thats just a shitty thing to do.

 DO NOT HARASS COSMOS